The Ongoing Usefulness of the Cross

-In gospel ministry, it is easy to treat the cross as the doorway to salvation — something we preach to others but subtly move beyond in practice.
+In gospel ministry, it is easy to treat the cross as the doorway to salvation.
+We often preach it to others but subtly move beyond it in practice.
 But the cross is not only the foundation of our justification; it is the pattern of our lives.

 Because we are united to Christ, we share in both His death and His resurrection.
 The old self has been crucified.
 Our identity is no longer built on strength, reputation, or visible success.
 It is rooted in the crucified Savior.